Loading and Storing Quality Checks

 dq_engine.save_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table", mode="append"))

-# save checks in a Delta table with specific run config for filtering (overwrite checks)
+# save checks in a Delta table with specific run config for filtering (it can be any string, e.g. input table or job name), overwrite checks

 dq_engine.save_checks(checks, config=VolumeFileChecksStorageConfig(location="/Volumes/dq/config/checks_volume/App1/checks.yml"))